Fl1riX/Game-Of-Life/README.md

 **Conway's Game of Life** is a terminal implementation of the famous cellular automaton written in **C11** using the **ncurses** library.

 The simulation is rendered directly in the terminal and supports real-time interaction, adjustable speed, and loading custom starting configurations.

-The project was written entirely from scratch as an independent implementation of one of the team projects from the **School 21** "pool."

 ---